posativ/acrylamid/README.rst

 You'll need ``python``, ``jinja2`` and either ``markdown`` (default) or ``docutils``. ``pygments`` and ``asciimathml`` for colored code listings respectively MathML.
+Typography needs ``smartypants``.
 To get a full-featured installation do:

 ::